-User-assigned managed identity (UMI) in Azure AD for Azure SQL (currently in public preview) is supported for Azure SQL Database, Azure Managed Instance and Azure Synapse Analytics (dedicated SQL pools only).
+User-assigned managed identity (UMI) in Azure AD for Azure SQL is generally available and is supported for Azure SQL Database and Azure Managed Instance.

 Azure Active Directory (AD) supports two types of managed identities: System-assigned managed identity (SMI) and user-assigned managed identity (UMI).
 For more information, see Managed identity types.

 Previously, only the SMI could be assigned to the Managed Instance or SQL Database server identity.
 With the new feature, the UMI can be assigned to Azure SQL Managed Instance or Azure SQL Database as the instance or server identity.

 Benefits of using UMI